-29.8 Financial Assistance for Completion of a Doctoral Degree
+30.8 Financial Assistance for Completion of a Doctoral Degree

-(a) The Employer will provide the following forgivable loan for the completion of a first doctoral degree at an accredited university.
-The doctoral degree must be related to the Member's area of teaching.
+- (a) The Employer may provide a forgivable loan for the completion of a first Doctoral degree at an accredited university.
+The Doctoral degree must be related to the Member's area of teaching.
 The Employer has the right to approve the program and the university before the financial assistance commences.
 Such approval will not be unreasonably denied.
 The tuition invoice, along with a description of the program/course, will be submitted by the Member to the appropriate Dean.
-Once approved by the Provost, Nipissing University will reimburse the Member directly upon submission of proof of payment up to the following maximum limits (Canadian dollars):

-- i) For Members on a limited term contract of less than three (3) years no support; - ii) For Members on a limited term appointment of three (3) years 50% of tuition fees paid by the University up to a maximum of \$3,000 per Member; - iii) For tenured Members and Members who hold a tenure-track appointment 50% of tuition fees paid by the University, up to a maximum of \$3,000 per year, based on progress, for a total maximum of \$6,000 per Member; - iv) The University will support as many doctoral candidates as possible, up to a maximum of \$30,000 per year under the provisions of (ii) and (iii) above.
-In the event that more than ten doctoral candidates are approved, the University will divide the \$30,000 equally among those approved.
-Requests for support must be made to the Deans by March 1 each year, for support in the upcoming fiscal year, beginning May 1. - v) Any financial support received from May 1, 2006, onward will be included in the total maximum allowable support stipulated in Articles 29.8(a)(ii) and 29.8(a)(iii). - vi) Loans are forgivable at the rate of \$3,000 for each year worked at the University after completion of the doctorate.
-Members resigning from the University prior to completion of their doctorate must repay the loans in full on resignation. - vii) Members who have not been reappointed by decision of the Employer will not be required to repay the outstanding loans. - (b) The Doctoral candidate's return air fare at the best rate obtainable in economy class will be paid by the Employer when he/she is required to present the doctoral dissertation to the degree-granting institution.
-The form of assistance will be restricted to one such application. - (c) Financial assistance up to the sum of \$300 may be granted for the production of the final draft of the doctoral dissertation.
+Once approved by the Provost, Nipissing University will reimburse the Member directly upon submission of proof of payment up to the following maximum limits (Canadian dollars): - For Members on a limited term contract of less than three (3) years no support; - ii) For Members on a limited term appointment of three (3) years 50% of tuition fees paid by the Employer up to a maximum of \$3,000 per Member; - iii) For tenured Members and Members who hold a tenure-track appointment 50% of tuition fees paid by the Employer, up to a maximum of \$3,000 per year, based on progress, for a total maximum of \$6,000 per Member; - iv) The Employer will support as many Doctoral candidates as possible, up to a maximum of \$30,000 per year under the provisions of (ii) and (iii) above.
+In the event that more than ten Doctoral candidates are approved, the Employer will divide the \$30,000 equally among those approved.
+Requests for support must be made to the Deans by March 1 each year, for support in the upcoming fiscal year, beginning May 1. - v) Any financial support received from May 1, 2006, onward will be included in the total maximum allowable support stipulated in Articles 30.8(a)(ii) and 30.8(a)(iii). - vi) Loans are forgivable at the rate of \$3,000 for each year worked at the University after completion of the doctorate.
+Members resigning from the University prior to completion of their doctorate must repay the loans in full on resignation. - vii) Members who have not been reappointed by decision of the Employer will not be required to repay the outstanding loans.

-ARTICLE 30: METHOD OF PAYMENT
+ARTICLE 31: METHOD OF PAYMENT

-- 30.1 The Employer agrees to pay Members on or before the twentieth (20th) day of each month.
-If, over the course of this Agreement, Nipissing University moves to a bi-weekly payroll for all employees, Members will be paid on a bi-weekly basis. - 30.2 (a) The Employer agrees to provide Members with a statement of their relevant overload teaching hours before October 7 for Fall term courses and Fall/Winter courses, and before February 7 for Winter term courses for purposes of verification. - (b) The Employer agrees to pay Members for overload in the term in which it is earned.
+- 31.1 The Employer agrees to pay Members on a bi-weekly basis. - 31.2 (a) The Employer agrees to provide Members with a statement of their relevant overload teaching hours before October 7 for Fall term courses and Fall/Winter courses, and before February 7 for Winter term courses for purposes of verification. - (b) The Employer agrees to pay Members for overload in the term in which it is earned.

-ARTICLE 31: GROUP BENEFITS
+ARTICLE 32: GROUP BENEFITS

-31.1 Group Benefits for Active Members up to and Including Age 65
+32.1 Group Benefits for Active Members up to and Including Age 65